-Alice Bullas is a Researcher (sport and health innovation) within the Advanced Wellbeing Research Centre with a specialism in 3D body imaging as a method of body measurement, biomechanics and applied sports science and technology research.
+Alice Bullas is a Research Fellow (sport and health innovation) within the Sports Engineering Research Centre with a specialism in 3D body imaging as a method of body measurement, biomechanics and applied sports science and technology research.

 Alice graduated from Leeds Metropolitan University with a first class honours BSc and MSc in Sports and Exercise Sciences in 2011.
 Her dissertations investigated the walking gait of dancers through the assessment of their kinetics and kinematics.
 During her studies Alice spend a semester abroad at Auckland University of Technology in New Zealand, actively contributed to her studies by acting as student representative on a number of platforms and engaged in a number of additional research projects.
-Alice joined CSER in January 2013 as a graduate intern focusing on the use of array electrodes in the application of peripheral electrical stimulation in the induction of motor cortical plasticity and the suitability of the Microsoft Kinect in head tracking for rehabilitation, before starting her PhD in January 2014.
-Followed by a PhD within the department on the importance of complex anthropometrics in the assessment of cyclist.
+Alice joined CSER in January 2013 as a graduate intern focusing on the use of array electrodes in the application of peripheral electrical stimulation in the induction of motor cortical plasticity and the suitability of the Microsoft Kinect in head tracking for rehabilitation, before doing her PhD within the department in 2014 - 2017.
+Alice’s PhD focused on importance of complex anthropometrics in the assessment of cyclist.

 Areas of interest: